ChopShoey/MAD-Project-2018/README.md

 ## Description

-This application will provide two basic games that utilize a public facing global leaderboard.
-A target API for this effort is the Google Play Services API.
-A basic navigational interface will be included to move between the various games and access the leaderboards for each area.
+This application will provide one basic game that utilizes a public facing global leaderboard.
+A basic navigational interface will be included to move between the game and the leaderboard.

 ### Framework/Toolset

 This application is being targeted on NativeScript, and utilizes Angular/Typescript.

-### Game List

-The final application will include basic game interfaces for:
-- Gladiator Arena
-- Angry Cat